canonn-science/CEDAR/README.md

 # WIP - Proof of concept

-## CEDDN - Canonn Elite Dangerous Data Network
+## CEDAR -Canonn Elite Dangerous Automated Relay

-The **Canonn Elite Dangerous Data Network** is a system for willing Commanders to share dynamic data about the science of Elite: Dangerous with others.
+The **Canonn Elite Dangerous Automated Relay** is a system for willing Commanders to share dynamic data about the science of Elite: Dangerous with others.
 By pooling data in a common format, tools and analyses can be produced that add an even greater depth and vibrancy to the in-game universe.

-CEDDN is not run by or affiliated with [Frontier Developments](http://www.frontier.co.uk/).
+CEDAR is not run by or affiliated with [Frontier Developments](http://www.frontier.co.uk/).

 ## Credit: